 About Dr. Stephen Sinatra

-His holistic treatment methods focus on reducing inflammation and maximizing the heart’s ability to produce and use energy.
+Dr. Sinatra’s holistic treatment methods focus on reducing inflammation and maximizing the heart’s ability to produce and use energy.
 They include six all-natural core therapies, which Dr. Sinatra combines with select conventional treatments, based on individual needs.
 This best-of-both-worlds approach consistently results in the best possible patient outcomes—no matter whether a patient has advanced congestive heart failure or a comparatively simple problem like high blood pressure.

 Today Dr. Sinatra is active primarily as an author, speaker, and advisor for the research and development of nutritional supplements.
-He continues to be particularly involved in research on his newest therapeutic discovery, earthing.
+He joined the Healthy Directions family of experts in 1995.